KGeri201/THAPMU/README.md

 But it was only a dream.
 I wanted to use the CH340C chip as a serial adapter, but I could not find any that I was able to have in less than two months.
 It was either sold out or the delivery would have taken more than my patience could handle.
 So sadly I had to make everything even cheaper and easier.
 I only put a voltage regulator and a usb type c connector on to the board.
 This should not be a huge problem, because the ESP needs to be flashed only once.
 To do this a seperate serial adapter is needed.
-(For you I even provided the layout and schematic of the PCB with a serial adapter.
+(I also provided the layout and schematic of the PCB with a serial adapter.
 If you are lucky enough to get your hands on a CH340C, then you can make that version of this project.)

 ## Hardware
 This is a very simple project.
 As a basis I took inspiration of the [SparkFun Serial Basic Breakout - CH340C and USB-C](https://www.sparkfun.com/products/15096).